Tariqa Waters: Early life and education

-Born in Richmond, Virginia and having lived in Washington DC, Atlanta, and Sicily, Waters arrived in Seattle in 2012.
+Waters was born in Richmond, Virginia.
+She has lived in Washington, D.C., Atlanta, Georgia, and Sicily, relocating to Seattle, Washington in 2012.
 Waters is a self-taught artist.

 Career

 Waters opened Martyr Sauce in 2013, as an artist-led gallery and neighborhood cultural institution, showcasing underrepresented artists.
-In 2015, along with the late Jonathan Moore, she founded RE: DEFINITION, a gallery at the Paramount Theater bar with the same aim of elevating underrepresented artists, as well as redefining historic cultural space.
+In 2015, along with Jonathan Moore, she founded RE: DEFINITION, a gallery at the Paramount Theater bar with the same aim of elevating underrepresented artists, as well as redefining historic cultural space.

 Alongside her work at Martyr Sauce and RE:DEFINITION, Waters continued work on her own art.
 Her solo exhibition, 100% Kanekalon: The Untold Story of the Marginalized Matriarch, opened at the Northwest African American Museum in Seattle in 2016.

-Waters, curated a highly reviewed group exhibition called Yellow Number 5 at the Bellevue Arts Museum, in Bellevue Washington, held in 2020 and 2021.
-As Bellevue Arts Museum first Black and Black woman curator, Waters succeeded in the removal of Executive Director Benedict Heywood and held Bellevue Arts Museum board and staff accountable to confront BAM’s racism and other intersectional systems of oppression.
+Waters, curated a group exhibition called Yellow Number 5 at the Bellevue Arts Museum (BAM), in Bellevue, Washington, held in 2020 and 2021.
+As BAM's first Black and Black woman curator, Waters succeeded in removing Executive Director Benedict Heywood and holding BAM's board and staff accountable for their racism and other intersectional systems of oppression.

 In the summer of 2021 Waters expanded Martyr Sauce into a pop art museum MS PAM.
-Waters new and innovative chapter commissions artists in collaborative works facilitating transformative and immersive experiences through public engagement.
+Waters was recognized in 2023 as one of Seattle Magazine's Most Influential Artists.